Embassy of Sweden, Canberra: History

+In 1963, an agreement was reached that the Swedish legation in Canberra and the Australian legation in Stockholm would be elevated to embassies.
+The then envoy in Canberra, the Gösta af Petersens, was appointed ambassador in connection with this.

+Staff and tasks

+Staff

+The embassy staff in Canberra consists of three diplomats from the Ministry for Foreign Affairs, a defence attache and seven locally employed officers.

 Tasks

 The Swedish embassy in Canberra is a relatively small embassy.
 Despite the size of the embassy, it covers a large area of activity.
 The embassy's tasks include political, trade policy, immigration and legal issues, defense issues, press, information and cultural policy issues, as well as consular and migration-related matters.
 The embassy's responsibilities include Australia, New Zealand, Papua New Guinea, Vanuatu, Samoa, Fiji, Solomon Islands and Tonga.
 The embassy performs political and economic reporting and in the handling of various bilateral matters between Sweden and Australia.
 The tasks also include Sweden-promoting activities conducted by the embassy.
 The embassy also maintains contact with the Swedish honorary consulates in Adelaide, Brisbane, Cairns, Darwin, Hobart, Melbourne, Perth and Sydney as well as Business Sweden's office in Sydney.